fiolj/sparta/doc/web/create_particles.rst

 over, the remainder fraction is accumulated, so that exactly *Np* particles are created across all the processors.

-IMPORTANT NOTE: The preceeding calculation is actually done using *weighted* cell volumes.
+.. important:: The preceeding calculation is actually done using *weighted* cell volumes.
 Grid cells can be weighted using the :ref:`global weight<command-global>` command.

 Each particle is inserted at a random location within the grid cell.
 The particle species is chosen randomly in accord with the *frac* settings